 Publication Date: Reprint Edition 1994

-I must admit, having read the work, to surprise that it was not required reading in university.
+Rosencrantz and Guildenstern Are Dead by Tom Stoppard is a comedy that features two minor characters from Shakespeare’s “Hamlet.”
+I must admit, having read the work, I’m surprised that it was not required reading in university.
 Having taken every Shakespearean topic class that Eastern Michigan University has to offer, it seems that Rosencrantz and Guildenstern Are Dead must be mentioned in connection with the great playwright.
 Tom Stoppard’s play, first performed in Edinburgh in 1966, is an interesting look at a classic through the eyes of childhood friend’s of Hamlet called to Denmark by the king to keep tabs on Hamlet and convey inside information.
 In Rosencrantz and Guildenstern Are Dead they are aware of the events of “Hamlet” and are confused by the snippets they observe, melded with the original work.
 When not involved in the action, they interact with The Player, the leader of a group of traveling actors.

 Experts have speculated that Rosencrantz and Guildenstern are two sides of the same character.
 They are certainly opposites.
 Rosencrantz is trusting and gullible.
 Guildenstern is shrewd and a long-game thinker.
 Each is a well-plotted foil for the other.
 Their quick byplay is entertaining to read.
 The play format may be a challenge for some readers but even without the direction lines, each player is character-specific and easily adaptable to the reader’s ear.
 In many of the deep philosophical discussions, the characters are clear.
 Guildenstern is the leader and Rosencrantz is often distanced from what is being discussed and distracted.